DogEggz01/PowerfulOar/README.md

   - It's a very strong oar but consume a lot of food and water each stroke.
   - I suggest lay it down flat, because it's very long that it will be easily glitched into ground.
 - Big Oar and BFO 5000 cannot be hanged even with HookHangMore mod, but can be hammered.
-- Add reverse paddling (Press Q), so you can paddle forward while looking forward.

 ## Compatibility
 - Radrefinement food/water slider: Will use this mod's value as base. you can reduce it furthur with slider.